Skk-tj/blog/some_thoughts_on_pytho.md

 There are some other Python data structures in the `collections` module.
 I read about them in the book called "Python Cookbook", a great book indeed.
 These data structures are a bit more different than the lists, dictionaries, and sets we usually deal with.
 Although lists, dictionaries, and sets are powerful enough for our usual needs, I think it's still useful to know some other ones in case we need a more specialized data structure.

 One data structure that I find interesting is `deque`.
-Although in theory, a deque is mostly just a list in Python, since popping front and end, inserting front and end can all be achieved by a list.
-But one interesting application of a deque is to give it a `maxlen` property.
+Although in theory, a deque is mostly just a list in Python, since popping front and end, inserting front and end can all be achieved by a list, one interesting application of a deque is to give it a `maxlen` property.
 It becomes useful when, for example, we need to keep a user's most recent 20 searches. the `maxlen` property essentially indicates how many of the most recent items we shall keep in the deque.

 ```python
 from collections import deque